wizo06/japanese/docs/index.md

 ### 2. Learning pitch accent

 High and low pitches.
-Refer to [Dogen's video](https://youtu.be/O6AoilGEers).
+Learn about them here: [Dogen's video](https://youtu.be/O6AoilGEers).

+On a side note, [here](https://youtu.be/XE5M-MP5ngg) is a fun video where a native speaker (Kaz) nitpicks Dogen's pitch-accent.

 When I say "learn pitch accent", I don't necessarily mean that you have to memorize all the pitch accent patterns and rules.
 All you need to do for now during your beginning stage, is to be **aware** that pitch accent exists.
 Once you're aware that it exists, it will be a lot easier to notice them moving forward.
 You can use the [OJAD website](http://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index) to look up a particular pitch-accent pattern of any word or sentence (it doesn't give you the correct pitch-accent pattern all the time, but it works well 99.9% of the time), or use the [FORVO website](https://forvo.com/) to listen to native speakers pronounce a particular word.

 ### 3. Learning grammar

 This is where this guide comes in.
 I've compiled most of the knowledge I've learned from various sources into this guide.
-I will include as many example sentences as I can for each grammar point, but I would only use sentences that a native speaker would say, so that you can get an idea of **how** native speakers use those grammars.
-I will start using Kanji right from the beginning of this guide, but I will also include how to pronounce it in parenthesis.
+I will include as many example sentences as I can for each grammar point, but I will try to only use sentences that a native speaker would say, so that you can get an idea of **how** native speakers actually use those grammars.
+That being said, just like in any other language, even native speakers can say things wrongly (grammatically).
+Of course, this can be intentional, simply because they want to say it in a funnier way, or say it shorter, or making an emphasis, etc. However, I still believe that learning how things are said properly and correctly is important.

+**“Learn the rules like a pro, so you can break them like an artist.”** - Pablo Picasso